OpenDDS/OpenDDS/docs/devguide/quality_of_service.rst

 .. attention::

-  OpenDDS only supports setting one of them: ``ignore_member_names``.
+  OpenDDS only supports ``ignore_member_names``.
-  All other members should be kept at their default values.
+  All other members should be left at their default values.

 ``ignore_member_names`` defaults to ``false`` so member names (along with member IDs, see :ref:`xtypes--member-id-assignment`) are significant for type compatibility.
 Changing this to ``true`` means that only member IDs are used for type compatibility.